Merith997/predict_rating/README.md

 Only after calculating the 2 similarities, and they both satisfy a tolerance level, can there be a similar relationship between the movies.

-## **CORRECTNESS PROOF:**
-In the calculation, there are also the method of calculating the average rating of

 ## **EXAMPLES:**
 Given the datasets mentioned above in the Introduction part as the examples, here are the implementation of the solutions:
     * MovieLens Small Dataset: